George Lane Beach, Weymouth, MA 02191, USA

 Owned By: Town of Weymouth

-Located on a peninsula between the Fore and Back rivers in North Weymouth, this beach offers a large parking area and restrooms for residents and non-residents, as well as a small playground and a basketball court.
+North Weymouth’s George Lane Beach is located on a peninsula between the Fore and Back Rivers.
+It offers a large parking area and restrooms for residents and non-residents, as well as a small playground and a basketball court.
 Directly adjacent to the Joseph Carven Boat Ramp.
 Also nearby, Wessagussett Beach, just a short walk southwest, along the coastline.

 Also known as Weymouth’s “New Beach.”
-Parking lot requires a permit or a fee ($10) from Memorial Day through Columbus/Indigenous Peoples Day.
+The parking lot requires a permit or a fee from Memorial Day through Columbus/Indigenous Peoples Day.
 The beach and restrooms are across the street from the parking area.